4194304/fluorine/README.md

 With my current setup on my late 2013 MacBook Pro (the main development station), from the TTY to the complete environment, it uses approximately 122MiB of RAM (as of 8/13/2024).

 ## Status
-Currently the project is in very early development, but sooner or later it will end up in a more polished state.
+The project is in more of a beta than anything else as there are some issues, although not very major.

 ## FAQ
 Q: I thought that it would scale automatically!
  Simply go into the control panel and change the scale yourself, as I have no control over what the proper scale for you would be.
- *Note*: a script might exist in the future to automatically scale it based on screen resolution on first startup in the future.
+ **Note**: a script might exist in the future to automatically scale it based on screen resolution on first startup in the future.

 Q: Help!
 I made everything too big!
  Run the scripts from a TTY (look at documentation).